National Bibliography Number

-National Bibliography Number (NBN) is a group of publication identifier systems used by national libraries in countries such as Germany, Italy, Finland, Norway, The Netherlands and Sweden.
+National Bibliography Number (NBN) is a group of publication identifier systems used for national bibliographies by national libraries in countries such as Germany, Italy, Finland, Norway, The Netherlands and Sweden.
 There is no global standard for the contents of NBNs; instead, they have a country-specific format.
 NBNs are typically used for documents which do not have a publisher-assigned identifier such as an ISBN.
 They can be used to identify media archived in national libraries, such as Ph.D. theses.